 Unlike Doro's handsets, this one isn't made with the elderly in mind, but the basic functionality is nice and simple to navigate.
 Plus, this baby isn't just for calling and texting - you'll also get a torch, a calculator, a calendar, and so on.
 And yes, you can play Snake on it.
 It's still missing things like a camera and internet connectivity, but for some people that won't really matter.

 The Lumia 550 is a great choice for anyone who wants to enter into the world of smartphones.
 It's cheap, for a start; and the battery will last a couple of days with light usage.

 Being a Windows Phone, it's very useable.
 The 'live tiles' of the home screen are easy to see, and being able to pin important contacts to the Start screen is a nice touch, as is the large size of the keyboard.
 Plus, Windows Mobile is packed with accessibility features.
 You can make fonts bigger, increase contrast, magnify the screen, and use a text narrator.

 Another good choice for a smartphone newbie is an iPhone, thanks to Apple's intuitive software and an interface that doesn't take long to master.
-We recommend the 5c in particular because of its sturdy build, bright colours, and easily-gripped plastic back.
+We recommend the 5s in particular because of its sturdy build, low price, and good basic specs.
 With a four-inch screen it's also the perfect size.